Religious Discrimination Lawyers in New Jersey

 In the federal court system, you file a Charge of Employment Discrimination to request that the U.S. Equal Employment Opportunity Commission investigates the issue.
 Then you can file a federal lawsuit.
 Under federal law, you must file an employment discrimination claim within 180 days from the day of the last incident.

 You may also file a charge with the New Jersey Division on Civil Rights within 180 days.
-In addition to all of the remedies available to you from a successful lawsuit in the state court, the Division of Civil Rights might require your employers to make policy changes or conduct anti-harassment training.
+In addition to all of the remedies available from a successful lawsuit in the state court, the Division of Civil Rights might require your employers to make policy changes or conduct anti-harassment training.

 Why Hire a Religious Discrimination Attorney